Vkamble61/lm-lab-monitoring-devops/docs/INSTRUMENTATION.md

 The devops-bookstore-api is a Python based application and thankfully there is a [Python Flask Prometheus exporter](https://pypi.org/project/prometheus-flask-exporter/).

+The instrumentation we are going to add allows the various [Prometheus metric types](https://prometheus.io/docs/concepts/metric_types/).

 NOTE:

 All the changes covered in this guide can be seen via this repository comparison.